 Documentaries are a difficult thing.
 The amount of time spent with the subject and the amount of footage shot compared to what’s used in the finished product are both monumental.
 One needs a compelling subject with a compelling story to tell, and those are not as easy to come by as many would probably assume.

 Luckily, Ursula von Rydingsvard is a compelling subject.
-A woman at the forefront of the contemporary art scene creating massive sculptures of cedar wood, bronze, and copper, she has been a creative force since the 1970s.
-She felt a life long determination to be an artist, a drive recalled by everyone in the film from her brother to to her patrons, but with a runtime of only 57 minutes this film a little light on the details of the story of this drive.
+A woman at the forefront of the contemporary art scene creating massive cedarwood, bronze, and copper sculptures, she has been a creative force since the 1970s.
+She felt a lifelong determination to be an artist, a drive recalled by everyone in the film from her brother to her patrons, but with a runtime of only 57 minutes, this film a little light on the details of the story of this drive.

-It’s a shame too, since her story is rife with detail.
-From her childhood spent in German "displaced person" camps before immigrating to America, to her career as a teacher, and her time in art school before finally breaking out in the mid 1970s.
+It’s a shame, too, since her story is rife with detail.
+From her childhood spent in German “displaced person” camps before immigrating to America to her career as a teacher and her time in art school before finally breaking out in the mid-1970s.
 But as an example of the details skipped: her time as a teacher is only mentioned in passing once.
-Her influences aren’t delved into in any detail beyond a list on screen of other women contemporary to her.
+Likewise, her influences aren’t delved into in any detail beyond a list on-screen of other women contemporary to her.

-Working with 4 inch by 4 inch cedar posts, von Rydingsvard creates sculptures that are absolutely massive.
-They manage to be brutal and unsettling as well as beautiful.
-As with most art I can’t quite put it into words but her work resonated with me and I wanted to pause the film multiple times to study it more closely.
+Working with 4-inch by 4-inch cedar posts, von Rydingsvard creates absolutely massive sculptures.
+Yet, they manage to be brutal and unsettling as well as beautiful.
+As with most art, I can’t quite put it into words, but her work resonated with me, and I wanted to pause the film multiple times to study it more closely.

 So while it’s a little light on the details, this portrait is a little slight, but it’s also a fascinating look at a host of modern art pieces.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!